-Generate a professional eviction notice draft with the correct notice type, state-specific notice period, statutory references, and service instructions.
+Generate a structured eviction notice draft based on your state, notice type, tenancy details, and grounds, with relevant statutory references and service instructions.
 A wrong notice period, missing disclosure, or improper service method can lead to dismissal and force you to restart the process.
 This page focuses on US eviction notices; DocuGov.ai also supports landlord-tenant letters in 130+ countries and 5 languages.

 An eviction notice is a formal written notice served by a landlord to a tenant before filing an eviction case.
 In the United States, eviction notice requirements vary by state: notice periods range from 3 days (California, Florida, Texas) to 30 days (New Jersey), with specific statutory language, service methods, and disclosure requirements that differ by jurisdiction.
 DocuGov.ai is an AI letter generator that helps create structured, state-specific eviction notice drafts with relevant housing law references, notice periods, and procedural requirements.